Industrielle Kommunikation

 The mission of the Computer Networks group is to harness information and communication technologies (ICT) for the Industrial Internet of Things (IIOT).
 In this context, we focus on the entire life cycle from design and commissioning to reliable operation.

-Currently, this includes technologies such as Time Sensitive Networking (TSN), Software Defined Networking (SDN) or OPC-UA.
+For the performance evaluation of new technologies or systems, we use simulation techniques (e.g., OMNeT++) and metrological investigations.
+This includes technologies such as Time Sensitive Networking (TSN), Software Defined Networking (SDN), or OPC-UA.
 In the area of 5G, the working group operates a private cell in the SmartFactoryOWL and has a 5G campus license.
-For the performance evaluation of new technologies or systems we use simulation techniques (e.g.OMNeT++) and metrological investigations.

-An important application area of our research is in the plug-and-produce of networked production systems.
+An important application area of our research is the plug-and-produce of networked production systems.
 This includes, for example, the modeling of security features, which in the future should enable an automatic evaluation of the security properties of automated machines and systems and thus shorten the commissioning time after reconfiguration.

-Student work in the computer networks working group
+Student work in the Computer Networks group

-• Bachelor theses
+Bachelor theses

-• Research projects
+Research projects

-• Master theses
+Master theses

-• Dissertations
+Dissertations